Stephen Hobhouse: Education and formative years

-Stephen Hobhouse was brought up as a member of the established Church of England.
+Stephen Hobhouse was brought up as a member of the Church of England.
 He was educated at Eton, where he won prizes in both academics and sports, and at Balliol College, Oxford.
 Hobhouse attended Quaker meetings in Hampstead after graduation and officially became a member of the Society of Friends in 1909.

 The Second Boer War broke out when he was 18.
 He originally supported the war but his views were soon challenged by his cousin Emily.
 "Thus, no doubt, it was that my mind was prepared for the awakening".
 What he regarded as an awakening came from a 1902 reading of a pamphlet by Leo Tolstoy.
-This tract had a profound influence on him and he became an ardent lifelong pacifist.
+This tract had a profound influence on him and he became an ardent pacifist.

 He worked as a civil servant for seven years in the Board of Education.
 During the Balkan Wars of 1912–1913, he resigned his post to go to Constantinople as a volunteer with a Quaker relief mission that helped refugees and saw firsthand the damage that war can do.

 Marriage

-In April 1915, Hobhouse married Rosa Waugh (1882–1971).
+In April 1915, Hobhouse married Rosa Waugh.
 He met her at a dinner party for Christian activists.
 She was also an activist, and spent three months in jail for distributing pacifist pamphlets.
-Rosa was also a prolific author on her own.
+Rosa was a prolific author.
 Together they wrote a biography of Samuel Hahnemann, the founder of homeopathy.
-Both Hobhouses were firm believers in homeopathy, and Steven even translated articles for the Homeopathic Journal.
+Both Hobhouses were believers in homeopathy, and Steven translated articles for the Homeopathic Journal.

 As eldest son of a wealthy family, Stephen stood to inherit a large fortune, but, influenced by Tolstoy again, he renounced his inheritance.
 He and his wife adopted a lifestyle of poverty, living in Hoxton, then a slum district in East London.
 At the same time they joined the Quakers and became active in Quaker service.